 Historically, young people have voted at lower rates than older adults.
 That may be starting to change.
 Research from the Center for Information & Research on Civic Learning and Engagement at Tufts University found that in 2018, youth turnout was the highest we have ever recorded for a midterm election, and young people's participation increased (compared to 2014) more than that of older voters.
 CIRCLE's research indicates that election systems and the preparation many young people receive (or fail to receive) to become informed voters are inadequate, leading to significant variations in voting rates by race/ethnicity, educational attainment, and other socioeconomic and demographic factors.
 When certain groups have more say in what happens in their communities and the nation, we fall short of the promise of our democracy.

-This year, because of COVID-19, voting is no longer a simple process of going to one's polling place and casting a vote.
+Starting in 2020, because of COVID-19, voting is no longer a simple process of going to one's polling place and casting a vote.
 It requires knowledge about various options for engaging in this vital democratic process.
 In a recent Pew Research Center poll, about two-thirds of Americans (65%) say the option to vote early or absentee should be available to any voter without requiring a documented reason and, given the current global pandemic, ICDD supports and encourages citizens to vote with an advance ballot.
 K-State ALL IN Campus Democracy Challenge is committed to making accessible as much information as possible to ensure that each person who is able to vote is capable of voting safely and confidently.
 So how do you vote by mail?
 What the videos below to help you understand each step along the way.

 Voting During COVID-19